jsteyn/GraphVizJ/README.md

 # GraphVizJ #
-I like to use dot to create diagrams of all sorts.
-But GraphViz was really getting on my nerves.
+I like to use DOT to create diagrams of all sorts.
+But the GraphViz editor was really getting on my nerves.
 It is a very basic program.
 So I decided to write my own tool in Java.
-It is based on GraphViz because that is what I was getting used to, but with all the things that were irritating me improved, replaced or enhanced.
+It is based on the GraphViz editor because that is what I was getting used to, but with all the things that were irritating me improved, replaced or enhanced.